 Sub-ohm tanks need a lot of power and wattage to offer optimal performance.
 What this means for you is that you’ll be charging your battery more frequently.
 Since the resistance of the coil is very low, more current flows through it, and the battery gets some beating.
 It’s akin to water flowing through a pipe: the wider the pipe is, the more water will flow.
 However, it will drain the sub-ohm tanks faster.

 Heavy on Your Pocket

 Not only sub-ohm vaping consumes more battery power but also consumes more e-juice.
 Those big clouds come at the cost of excessive e-juice.
 And if you use a high-quality, expensive e-liquid, it can impact your budget.

 Stealth vaping Is Out of Question

 This is a no brainer.
 If you want to vape around people but don’t want others to notice, you have to choose above-ohm vaping.

 No Mouth to Lung Vaping

 Sub-ohm tanks usually have a loose airflow so you can take the draw easily.
-It’s pretty much like smoking a joint or drinking soda through a straw.
+It’s pretty much like drinking soda through a straw.
 Therefore, you won’t be able to do mouth to lung hits.
 As a result, the vapor won’t stay in your mouth for long enough for you to savor the taste.